frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/web-form.md

 ![Web Form with Sidebar](/docs/assets/img/website/web-form-with-sidebar.png) *Web Form with Sidebar*

-## Creating Web Forms with Child Table
+### 2.2 Creating Web Forms with Child Table

 You can add child tables to your web forms, just like regular forms.

 <img class="screenshot" alt="Web form Grid"
 src="{{docs_base_url}}/assets/img/website/grid-in-webform.png">

-## Pagination
+### 2.3 Pagination

 To help your users fill out long new forms, you can insert page breaks that will appear on new sections.
-This way the user to focus on only filling one section at a time.
+This way the user can focus on only filling one section at a time.

 <img class="screenshot" alt="Web form paging"
 src="{{docs_base_url}}/assets/img/website/paging-in-webform.png">

-## Payment Gateway Integration
+### 2.4 Payment Gateway Integration

 You can now add a Payment Gateway to the web form, so that you can ask users to pay against a web form.
-A good example for this is a conference ticket :)
+A good example for this is a conference ticket.

 <img class="screenshot" alt="Web form payment"
 src="{{docs_base_url}}/assets/img/website/payment-in-webform.png">

-## Portal User
+### 2.5 Portal User

 We have also introduced roles for Website users.
 Before version 11, if you assigned any 'Role' to a user he would get access to 'Desk View'.
 From version